cherrybeans/timeallot/README.md

 ## Setup virtualenv

 ### Setup virtualenvwrapper
-Requires installed virtualenv and Python 3.6.1. <br>
+Requires installed [virtualenv](https://virtualenv.pypa.io/en/stable/) and Python 3.6.1. <br>
 Used this for guide: http://railslide.io/virtualenvwrapper-python3.html

-To setup virtualenvwrapper, put this in some file somewhere that depends on your computer xD In my case on Ubuntu this file is found by the following command.
+To setup [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/), put this in some file somewhere that might be located differently on different systems.
+In my case on Ubuntu this file is found by the following command (I use the zsh shell, hence the different than usual file).
 ```sh
 $ vim ~/.zshrc
 ```